Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

-Dow Inc. (NYSE: DOW)’s stock price has increased by 0.42 compared to its previous closing price of 51.78.
-Nevertheless, the company has seen a gain of 1.44% in its stock price over the last five trading days.
+Dow Inc. (NYSE: DOW)’s stock price has increased by 0.75 compared to its previous closing price of 53.60.
+However, the company has experienced a 4.55% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/17/23 that Dow and 5 Other Stocks to Play the Future of Plastic

 Is It Worth Investing in Dow Inc. (NYSE: DOW) Right Now?